apache/cassandra-java-driver/changelog/README.md

 - [bug] JAVA-1132: Executing bound statement with no variables results in exception with protocol v1.
 - [improvement] JAVA-1040: SimpleStatement parameters support in QueryLogger.
 - [improvement] JAVA-1151: Fail fast if HdrHistogram is not in the classpath.
+- [improvement] JAVA-1154: Allow individual Statement to cancel the read timeout.

 Merged from 2.1 branch: